 - Airway – tilt the head back gently to open the airway

-- Breathing – check for normal breathing by looking at the chest to see if it is rising and falling, listening for abnormal sounds such as infrequent and noisy gasps, feeling for breath on your cheek
+- Breathing – check for normal breathing by looking at the chest to see if it is rising and falling or listening for abnormal sounds such as infrequent and noisy gasps

 - Compressions – if the patient is not breathing normally, start hands only CPR pushing hard and fast in the centre of the chest.

 If there is a defibrillator nearby send someone to get it.
 You do not need prior knowledge of how to use one as it will give clear instructions.
 It could save someone’s life.

 - Kneel at the side of the patient